 8.2 Example patterns that affect the score

-A sofa often earns a high score when:
+A sofa usually scores high when:

 - The price fits comfortably within its segment